sxs-collaboration/spectre/docs/Tutorials/CheckpointRestart.md

      This reduces the disc space taken up by checkpoint files and stops using up the allocation's CPU-hours on work that would be redone anyway after the run is restarted.
+     The executable will return exit code 2 when it terminates from `CheckpointAndExitAfterWallclock`, meaning it is incomplete and should continue from the checkpoint.
+See `Parallel::ExitCode` for a definition of all exit code.
    - using `VisitAndReturn(WriteCheckpoint)`.
 This is useful for writing more frequent checkpoint files, which could help when debugging a run by restarting it from just before the failure.